Alexios Komnenos (co-emperor): Life

 Alexios was born at Balabista (today Sidirokastro) in Macedonia (Greece).
 His exact birthday is not recorded, but it was shortly before the feast of Demetrius of Thessaloniki on 26 October 1106.
 He was crowned co-emperor by his father in 1119, between 12 July and 7 October (historians often date his coronation to 1122, but this is a mistake).
-He died of a sudden disease in the summer 1142, only one year before his father's death as the result of a hunting accident.
+He died of a sudden disease in summer 1142, only one year before his father's death as the result of a hunting accident.
 The reign of John II is less well chronicled than those of his father, Alexios I, or successor, Manuel I, and coverage of the life of his son Alexios is very sparse.

 A panegyrical poem by Theodore Prodromos was addressed to John and his son on the occasion of the coronation of Alexios.
 It hailed both rulers as "kings born of kings and emperors, reformers of old customs and privileges, with whom the august throne and sceptre-bearing are a paternal acquisition, a matter of inheritance."

 His final illness is described: "...of the severest kind and of short duration, took the form of a rushing fever attacking the head as though it were an acropolis."
 The location of Alexios' death, at Attalia, suggests that he was on campaign with his father, who had established this city as a base from which to pacify the inland areas around Lake Pousgousē (probably the modern Beyşehir Gölü).
 Alexios' younger brother Andronikos was charged with escorting the body back to Constantinople, however, while discharging this duty, he too was taken ill and died.